 You really need to chop a lot of onions here so take help from your family members…

 Add salt as per your taste in these chopped onion and mix nicely.
-Now let these salted onions rest for 20-30 minutes.
+Let these salted onions rest for 20-30 minutes.

 During this resting period salt will melt and onions will be wet.

-Now start sprinkling gram flour (besan) 1 tbsp at a time on these wet salty onion.
-We are not going to add water here, so use that much gram flour only which gets mixed with wet onions.
+Now start sprinkling gram flour (besan) 1 tbsp at a time over these wet salty onion.
+We are not going to add water here, so use gram flour wisely that it gets wrapped around with wet onions.

-Heat oil in a deep pan and fry the onion and besan mix.
-As there is less flour wrapped around onions, bhajjis wouldn’t absorb much oil during frying.
+Heat oil in a deep wok on medium flame and fry these onions.
+As there is less flour wrapped around onions, pakodas/bhajjis wouldn’t absorb much oil during frying.

-Serve hot onion bhajji with your choice of chutney or sauce!!!
+Serve hot pyaaz ke karare pakode/onion bhajji with your choice of chutney or sauce!!!